Lipstick, Hair Dye, & Power — How Beauty Is Fuelling A Revolution In North Korea

 Hair seems to be a recurring pain point for the regime, so salons feature photos of approved haircuts on the walls to choose from, all of which range in length from the chin to collarbone.
 A surefire way to stay out of trouble is by picking something Kim Jong-un likes.
 “I didn’t want to cut my hair, but we didn’t have a choice,” says Hye-soo Kim, a defector who left Chongjin, North Korea at 19.
 She is now a student in the U.S. and works with the Committee for Human Rights in North Korea, a Washington D.C.-based NGO that aids defectors.
 Hye-soo says she and her peers were forced to keep their hair between their ears and shoulders or face punishment.

 Breaking any appearance rules might get you reprimanded on the street by a monitor.
-Hye-soo says that could include having your ponytail cut off or being beaten in front of passersby for wearing pants that were too tight before having them cut off and destroyed.
+Hye-soo says that could include having your ponytail cut off or being beaten in front of passersby for wearing trousers that were too tight before having them cut off and destroyed.
 But it’s not just street monitors she had to avoid; she was also subjected to weekly self-criticism sessions.
 The infamous practice involves meetings with authority members to confess your shortcomings.
 A long haircut would have never gotten past the school teacher she was assigned to confess to — it would have just made things worse.
 “If you broke the rules, you’d have to go more often,” Hye-soo says.

 For Danbi, the temptation was too much.
 “I thought I looked very beautiful when I got clothes from China and tried them on,” she says.
 “I didn’t care about the inspection much and started to pamper myself by getting a hair-straightening perm, wearing fancy clothes, skinny jeans, and high heels.”
 This got her into trouble regularly.
 “I was humiliated in public for wearing something that was not allowed,” she says.